immersive-arts/Blimpy/readme.md

 The manager is documented inside the *manager* folder.

 ### Blimps
-Details on creating a blimp is documented inside the *blimp* folder.
+Details on creating a blimp is documented inside the *robots* folder.

 ### SAR
 Acronym for Spatial Augmented Reality, is realized with [SPARCK](http://tecartlab.com), an open source software to create multi-projection installations and handles multiple render passes, transformation hierarchies and projector calibration.